 1 What is Vitreous enamel?

-a) Carefully remove signs & any fixings from packaging.
+a) Carefully remove signs and any fixings from packaging.

-b) Handle with care using protective gloves as there may be sharp edges & avoid dropping or hitting the signs.
+b) Handle with care using protective gloves as there may be sharp edges and avoid dropping or hitting the signs.

 c) Use stainless steel, brass or zinc coated fixings.

-d) Ensure a soft protective washer ( plastic or fibre ) is used at all fixing points between the fixing & the sign surface.
+d) Ensure a soft protective washer ( plastic or fibre ) is used at all fixing points between the fixing and the sign surface.

 e) Do not drill or enlarge holes as this will crack the enamel